I wanted elephants, not performances: our visit to an ethical sanctuary in Chiang Mai

 A cooking course: for elephants this time

 After lunch, it turned out there was another job for us.
-The sugarcanes we’d chopped were just a snack—now it was time to prepare the elephants’ main course.
+The sugarcanes we’d chopped were just a snack.
+Now it was time to prepare the elephants’ main course.
 We sat on the viewing platform near the river, our guide providing a huge mortar and pestle to each group of four.
 Soon we were happily (ish) mashing tamarind seeds, bananas, more sugar cane, and salt.
 It was surprisingly hard work, so we took turns.
 My turns were slightly shorter than Marc’s, if I’m being totally honest.
-Only later did I realise it’s actually a brilliant business strategy: let the tourists do the hard work—and pay for the privilege.
+Only later did I realise it’s actually a brilliant business strategy: let the tourists do the hard work and pay for the privilege.
 Nobody minded, but it did make me chuckle.

 Once everything was mashed, we rolled it into rather unappetising-looking “meatballs.”
 The mahouts placed them in the feeding troughs, and as if summoned by magic, the elephants appeared again.
-They didn’t seem to think the meatballs were unappetising at all—everything was gone in minutes.
+They didn’t seem to think the meatballs were unappetising at all: everything was gone in minutes.

 After the meal, two of the elephants stayed for a bath near the waterfall.
 Once they’d decided they’d regaled us with enough of their presence, they disappeared back into the bush.
 That was our cue to take the path back to the parking lot (uphill this time) and drive back to Chiang Mai.

-Tired, muddy, and above all happy, I left Chang Chill reminded why ethical elephant experiences matter—no tricks, no rides, just elephants being elephants.
+Tired, muddy, and above all happy, I left Chang Chill reminded why ethical elephant experiences matter.
+No tricks, no rides, just elephants being elephants.

 What You Really Want to Know Before Visiting

 You’ll be walking on uneven, sometimes steep paths through fields, streams, and jungle trails.
-Bring sturdy shoes and use the bamboo poles provided—they really help.
+Bring sturdy shoes and use the bamboo poles provided: they really help.
 You’ll move at a gentle pace, with plenty of stops to watch the elephants.
 Just don’t try to keep up with the twenty-something backpackers and take time to catch your breath if you need it.

 This should be obvious by now, but let me state it clearly anyway: no, absolutely not.
 The elephants are free to roam and only interact with their mahouts.
-You get to watch them up close safely—no rides, tricks, or forced selfies required.
+You get to watch them up close safely.
+No rides, tricks, or forced selfies required.

 While some trails can be steep or slippery, the sanctuary is accommodating.
-You may not be able to do the full jungle walk, but there are viewing areas where you can still see and feed the elephants comfortably.
+You may not be able to do the full jungle walk, but there are viewing areas where you can still see the elephants comfortably.
 I’m not quite sure if there is any way to get to the main camp by car; we walked about 15 minutes downhill (and uphill on the way back) from the car park.
 If you cannot do this, my advice would be to contact the sanctuary and ask if there is a way to get to the viewing areas without that walk.

 I can only talk about the View Doi location, because that’s where we went.
 I heard that the newer Hillside location is more accessible, with easier walks.
 You can check that out on the website.